Theodoric the Great

-Theodoric (or Theoderic) the Great (454 – 30 August 526), also called the Amal, also Thiudoric, (Note: reconstructed *𐌸𐌹𐌿𐌳𐌰𐍂𐌴𐌹𐌺𐍃; Θευδέριχος; Theoderīcus.) was king of the Ostrogoths (475–526), and ruler of the independent Ostrogothic Kingdom of Italy between 493 and 526, regent of the Visigoths (511–526), and a patrician of the Eastern Roman Empire.
+Theodoric (or Theoderic) the Great (about 454 – 30 August 526), also called the Amal, was king of the Ostrogoths (471–526), and ruler of the Ostrogothic Kingdom of Italy between 493 and 526, regent of the Visigoths (511–526), and a patrician of the Eastern Roman Empire.
 As ruler of the combined Gothic realms, Theodoric controlled an empire stretching from the Atlantic Ocean to the Adriatic Sea.
-Though Theodoric himself only used the title 'king' (rex), some scholars characterize him as a Western Roman emperor in all but name, (Note: See, for instance, Jonathan J. Arnold's Theoderic and the Roman Imperial Restoration (2014).) since he ruled a large part of the former Western Roman Empire described as a Res Publica, had received the former Western imperial regalia from Constantinople in 497 which he used, was referred to by the imperial title princeps by the Italian aristocracy and exercised imperial powers recognized in the East, such as naming consuls.
+Though Theodoric himself only used the title 'king' (rex), some scholars characterize him as a Western Roman emperor in all but name, (Note: See, for instance, Jonathan J. Arnold's Theoderic and the Roman Imperial Restoration (2014).) since he ruled a large part of the former Western Roman Empire.
+He also received and used the former Western imperial regalia from Constantinople in 497, and exercised imperial powers recognized in the East, such as naming consuls.
+The Italian aristocracy referred to him using the imperial title princeps.

 As a young child of an Ostrogothic nobleman, Theodoric was taken as a hostage to Constantinople, where he spent his formative years and received an East Roman education (paideia).
 Theodoric returned to Pannonia around 470, and throughout the 470s he campaigned against the Sarmatians and competed for influence among the Goths of the Roman Balkans, gaining recognition as king in 471.
 The emperor Zeno made him commander of the Eastern Roman forces in 483 and consul in 484.
 Nevertheless, Theodoric remained in constant hostilities with the emperor and frequently raided East Roman territory.

 At the behest of Zeno, in 489 Theodoric attacked Odoacer, the king of Italy, emerging victorious in 493.
 As the new ruler of Italy, he upheld a Roman legal administration and scholarly culture while promoting a major building program across Italy.
 In 505 he expanded into the Balkans, and by 511 he had brought the Visigothic Kingdom of Spain under his direct control and established hegemony over the Burgundian and Vandal kingdoms.
 Theodoric died in 526 and was buried in a grand mausoleum in Ravenna.
 He lived on as the figure Dietrich von Bern in Germanic heroic legend.

+Name

+Theodoric's name was Gothic, and it is reconstructed by linguists as *Þiudareiks (*𐌸𐌹𐌿𐌳𐌰𐍂𐌴𐌹𐌺𐍃), meaning "people-king" or "ruler of the people".
+Contemporary sources give his name as Latin Flavius Theodericus (Φλαούιος Θευδέριχος), although there were also many variants of the spelling.